Integrationism

-Integrationism and Philosophies of Language: Emerging Alternative Epistemologies in the Global North and the Global South
+Integrationism and Philosophies of Language: Emerging Alternative Epistemologies in the Global North and the Global South, Pennsylvania State University, 2019, included a series of free workshops for graduate students led by renowned global scholars:

 Dorthe Duncker